liberapay/liberapay.com/README.md

 Vagrant
 -------

-If you have vagrant installed, you can run gittip merely by running `vagrant up` from the project directory.
+If you have vagrant installed, you can run gittip by running `vagrant up` from the project directory.
 Please note that if you ever switch between running gittip on your own machine to vagrant or vice versa, you will need to run `make clean`.